bjango/Bjango-Templates/Help/Help.md

 ![](/Help/images/create-step-3.png)

 Once you’re done, you’ll have a complete set of icons added to the template, ready to be exported.
-Duplicating the icons for each size is important — it allows you to make size specific tweaks, and preview the icon at size before exporting.
+Duplicating the icons for each size is important — it allows you to make size specific tweaks, and preview the icon at size before exporting ([Smart Objects bitmap scale](https://bjango.com/articles/smartobjects/), so they should be avoided for final artwork).

-There are other strategies that allow for automated scaling for each size, but they’re typically far worse quality than creating vector artwork at the correct sizes needed.

 -----